 - Lack of sexual desire or the ability to experience pleasure

 - Inexplicable chronic pain

 Recovery maintenance is an ongoing process even for those who have completed a medication-assisted treatment program.
 Keeping up the good habits of recovery can help a person work through a bout with PAWS safely and successfully.
 These include:

-- Surround yourself with stable people who love you.
-A good support system provides a solid base of encouragement, motivation and feedback.
+- Surround yourself with stable people who love you- An effective support system provides a solid base of encouragement, motivation, and feedback.

-- Eat nutritiously.
-A healthy diet is a good way to ward off or even reverse PAWS.
+- Eat nutritiously- A healthy diet is a great way to ward off or even reverse PAWS.
 Everyone is different, so there is no prescribed diet, but healthful foods promote wellness.

-- Exercise.
-Being physically active can be huge.
+- Exercise- Being physically active can have a significant positive effect.
 Exercise can help produce endorphins that ease pain and make you feel better physically and emotionally.
 It can reverse depression, increase your energy, improve how you look physically and boost your confidence.
 Choose something you like and stay with it regularly.

 “PAWS can be uncomfortable, but by being able to relax, practice, and enjoy the good parts of life will get you through the difficult days.
 Believing in yourself and your ability to overcome detox is what will drive you to the other side,” states Isha Kothari, PA-C, PA at our Warrenville Clinic.

-Of course, if you or a loved one are experiencing PAWS, your doctor or a recovery specialist can be a great source of help.
+Of course, if you or a loved one are experiencing post-acute withdrawal symptoms, your doctor or a recovery specialist can be a great source of help.
 Learn more about how our Symetria Recovery team can be the catalyst for positive change in your life when you reach out to our team by calling [Direct] or filling out our online form.